minagawah/cra-ts-emotion-tailwind-solution/README.md

 then write
 `styled: 'styled-components/macro'` for the above.*

-Then, needs some work in your `config-overrides.js`.
+Secondly, you need some work in your `config-overrides.js`.
-For `babel` to lookup `babel-plugin-macros.config.js` you created, you use *addBabelPlugin*:
+For `babel` to lookup `babel-plugin-macros.config.js` you created, you need *addBabelPlugin*:

 #### # `./config-overrides.js`